- Causes & 3 Types

 How is atrial fibrillation treated?

-The goals of the treatment of AF are
+The four major goals of atrial fibrillation are

 - Regaining a normal heart rhythm,